mungpeter/Structure-Based_docking/README.md

 **Prepare ligand library for Glide docking**

-- from Schoridnger/2016-03+, the '-r 1' flag is decrepated.
-Before, it controls the ring conformation 'add input ring conformation if available' 18.08.22 added property filter to remove useless compds, although it might not be that useful if you can see the reactive motifs and PAINS features.
+- from Schoridnger/2016-03+, the _'-r 1'_ flag is decrepated.
+Before, it controls the ring conformation "add input ring conformation if available".
+18.08.22 added property filter to remove useless compds, although it might not be that useful if you can see the reactive motifs and PAINS features.
 - Also, PAINS patterns are "dirty" and can flag down okay compounds as false positive.
 I now do not recommend doing a PAINS pre-filtering.

 ```